keboola/ex-email-attachments/README.md

-# pigeon
+# Pigeon
-KBC Docker app provisions email maiboxes and monitors them for incoming csv files in attachments which are imported to Keboola Storage.
+KBC Docker app provisions email mailboxes and monitors them for incoming csv files in attachments which are imported to Keboola Storage.

 ## Status